By: Nicholas Brown.

 shutdown -r now

-The ‘-h’ option powers off the computer, and the ‘-r’ option reboots it.
+The ‘-h’ option powers off your Ubuntu machine, and the ‘-r’ option reboots it.

 reboot: This reboots the computer.
 Example Usage: